 This year I have returned to tapestry weaving on a Mirrix Tapestry loom, and recently started using two varying ends-per-inch (EPI) using two Mirrix shedding devices at a time.
 That means I can weave dense parts with thinner yarn using one shedding device at 12 EPI and chunky raised parts with thicker yarn on the second shedding device at 6 EPI.
 As soon I began weaving in this way a lightbulb went off.
-I tend to want fine detailed work in my pieces, yet I often feel overwhelmed by the time those processes take, especially since having an baby – I just don’t have the time I used to.
+I tend to want fine detailed work in my pieces, yet I often feel overwhelmed by the time those processes take, especially since having a baby – I just don’t have the time I used to.
 So, weaving with two shedding devices (and therefore two different EPI) seems to be the perfect compromise: I get my tight dense weave (which makes me swoon), but I can also whip off a circle or two during Sam’s nap and feel productive.

 This piece is woven using Mirrix’s wool warp and my own naturally dyed yarns as weft.
 The indigo background weft is a double strand of fingering merino.
 I set up the shedding devices to have one weaving tabby at 12 ends-per-inch and the other weaving tabby raising two warps at a time, at 6 ends per inch.
 My design features mostly circles and I have just been picking the colors as I go.
 I've been a little picky and even unwove one circle ’cause the color placement just wasn’t right.
 I created one pill shape to interrupt the repeat pattern and create some interesting negative space (and more indigo!!), as well quite a long slit which I’ll sew up before I take it off the loom.
 There is also going to be a stealth indigo circle in bulky yarn, too